-- 1. In the order indicated on the heat sink, loosen the four captive Phillips screws (1) that secure the heat sink to the computer. - 2.
+- 1. To remove the heat sink on models with UMA graphics memory: - a.
+In the order indicated on the heat sink, loosen the four captive Phillips screws (1) that secure the heat sink to the computer. - b.
 Remove the heat sink from the computer (2).

-3. Thoroughly clean the thermal material from the surfaces of the heat sink and the system board components each time the heat sink is removed.
+c.
+Thoroughly clean the thermal material from the surfaces of the heat sink and the system board components each time the heat sink is removed.
 Replacement thermal material is included with the heat sink and system board spare part kits.
 The following illustration shows the replacement thermal material locations.

-Thermal paste is used on the system board component (1) and on the heat sink area (2) that services it.
+Thermal material is used on the system board component (1) and on the heat sink area (2) that services it.